AppHubPlatform/AppHubStarterProject/README.md

 ## Creating AppHub Builds

-To update your app, just build a standard `.ipa` file and upload the new build with the AppHub dashboard.
+To update your app, use the [AppHub CLI](http://docs.apphub.io/v1.0/docs/apphub-cli) to build a .zip of your app.
+You can then use the AppHub Dashboard or REST API to upload the build.

-We recommend using [gym](https://github.com/fastlane/gym) to create an `.ipa` file from your project, but you can also [build an ipa with Xcode](http://stackoverflow.com/questions/25970741/how-to-create-ipa-in-xcode-6).